Jimmy062006/ESIClient.Dotcore/docs/CharacterApi.md

 Get character notifications

-Return character notifications  - --  This route is cached for up to 600 seconds  - -- Warning: This route has an upgrade available.  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/notifications/)
+Return character notifications  - --  This route is cached for up to 600 seconds

 ### Example
 ```csharp